Currency trading, or forex, is the process of exchanging one currency for another or the conversion of one currency into another currency.

 6. AUD to USD

 The value of the AUD is closely associated with CAD thanks to the interdependent relationship that the economies of Australia and Canada share.
-AUD is also intrinsically correlated with the commodities market, as Australia remains one of the largest exporters of coal and iron ore in the world.
+AUD is also intrinsically correlated with the commodities market, as Australia remains 1 of the largest exporters of coal and iron ore in the world.

 During the commodity slump of 2015, AUD reached a low point not seen since the 1970s.
 If you’re interested in holding AUD, you should expect to keep a close eye on the price of these commodities crucial to the Australian economy.